-Get the aesthetics of a classic bodybuilder.
+Get the aesthetics of a classic bodybuilder

-The V taper was a hallmark of the classic bodybuilders in the days of Frank Zane, Sergio Oliva, and Arnold Schwarzenegger.
-It’s remained a staple to this day and it’s a look that any bodybuilder should aim for.
+The V taper was a hallmark of the classic bodybuilders in the days of Frank Zane, Sergio Oliva, and of course, Arnold Schwarzenegger.
+It’s remained a staple to this day, especially in the Classic Physique Division, and it is a look that any bodybuilder should aim for.
 Besides having a defined chest and abs, obtaining the V taper requires working the shoulders as well as the upper and lower back.
-Here are some tips that will get you closer to coveted V shaped form.

 Lat Pull Downs

 This exercise is great for packing on definition and size onto your lats.
 By performing the exercise in a slower, controlled fashion, you’ll be able to see the best results.
+A wide grop can be beneficial for giving you those wings!

 Chin-Ups